EdisAganovic/musicremoval/README.md

-# musicremovalThis Python script automates the process of isolating vocals from a video's audio track and then creating a new video with only those vocals, effectively removing background music.
+This Python script automates the process of isolating vocals from a video's audio track and then creating a new video with only those vocals, effectively removing background music.
 It achieves this by leveraging two powerful audio source separation tools, Spleeter and Demucs, and uses FFmpeg for all audio/video manipulation.

 A key design choice in this specific version of the script is the **extensive use of temporary files and directories** for all intermediate steps.
 This ensures that your working directory remains clean, as all temporary data is automatically removed once the processing is complete.